 Old Node / PHP projects commit vendor/ directly; frontends sometimes ship public/vendor/jquery-3.5.1.min.js.
 These are large and dominate retrieval, crowding out real code.

 How to spot it: du -sh vendor/ public/vendor/ third_party/ 2>/dev/null.
-Any indexed directory > 5MB is suspect.
+Any indexed directory larger than 5MB is suspect.

 3. No .cursorignore at all

-People assume .gitignore is enough, but .gitignore doesn’t cover local-only files — .env.local, scratch.md, old-backup-2024.tsx.
+People assume .gitignore is enough.
+Cursor does honor .gitignore plus a built-in default ignore list, but neither covers local-only files that were never committed: .env.local, scratch.md, old-backup-2024.tsx.
 Cursor sees and indexes them.

 4. Backup and .bak / .orig files